How to complain

 If it has not been possible to resolve your complaint at stage one or your complaint spans across more than one service area, we will undertake a formal investigation at stage two and respond to you within 20 working days.

-Please contact Mrs Caron Davies, Corporate Complaints Officer, Torfaen County Borough Council, Civic Centre, Pontypool, NP4 6YB.
-Telephone 01495 762200 or email firstname.lastname@example.org
+Please contact Complaints Team, Torfaen County Borough Council, Civic Centre, Pontypool, NP4 6YB.
+Telephone 01495 742164 or email firstname.lastname@example.org

-A report detailing the complaints performance is submitted to the Council’s Leadership Team twice a year.
-The annual report is also reported to the Meeting of All Scrutiny Committees and Cabinet, the latest reports for both of these meetings can be accessed below:
+A report detailing the complaints performance is submitted to the Council’s Chief Officers and Elected Members.
+Annual reports can be accessed below:

 Some service users will not accept a decision taken in relation to their concerns or may contact the Council persistently about the same issue.
 This can result in unreasonable demands on the Council or unacceptable behaviour towards Council staff.
 The actions of persistent service users can take a disproportionate amount of time and resources which can affect the Council’s ability to do its work and provide a service to others.

 It is accepted that some people may act out of character in times of trouble or distress.
 However, the actions of service users who are angry, demanding or persistent are considered unacceptable and these actions may lead to contact with the Council being restricted.
 The unacceptable actions by service users policy lists the actions that the Council regards as unacceptable.